I know what you’re thinking.

 And then…I didn’t write.

-Not only did I not write my novel, I wasn’t writing my Patreon posts either.
+Not only did I not write my novel, I wasn’t writing my Patreon posts (now closed) either.
 Everything that came out felt stilted and weak and not worthy of publication, so I just kept deleting and rewriting and tossing things to the side.
 It’s like the inner editor that I swore to silence during NaNoWriMo came back with an absolute vengeance.

 While I did finally get all my Patreon posts completed for November, my novel stays stuck at 15,714 words.